wallacedos/SWPVPSEKMInv/readme.txt

 The code has been debugged on the the matlab R2019a.
 A higher or lower version of matlab may also make the code run successfully.

+"main-folder"\Example consists of three sample scripts.

+roadBed1.m: reproduction of the inversion of roadbed 1 of our article.

+DispersionMeasurement_GVDA.m: Measuring the multimodal dispersion of the distributed-acoustic-sensing (DAS) data collected at Long Line I at Garner Vallry Downhole Array (GVDA), California.
+We utlize the cylindrical-wave phase to measure the multimodal dispersion from the CCFs of the DAS data.

+DASDCDataInversion_GVDA.m: Inversion of the multimodal dispersion curves of the DAS data.
+We adopt the modern inversion workflow in our article.

 Our article:
 Yan, Y., Chen, X., Huai, N., Guan, J.2022.Modern inversion workflow of the multimodal surface wave dispersion curves: Staging strategy and Pattern